IIRoan/Mailmess/README.md

 - **Easy**: Quickly generate a new email for each website
 - **Customizable**: Choose if you want to add random string to a catch all adress
+- **Automatic**: When registering on a website, an icon appears that when clicks fills the email with a generated email using the rules set in the dropdown

 ## Usage

 After installing the extension, you can start using it by: